canonical/launchpad-manual/docs/developer/explanation/bug-triage-process-background.rst

 -  low: All other bugs.
 -  We don't use wishlist.

-This has a clear tension: time-till-we-start-work is a good metric for what bucket to put in, but given a bug with some symptoms how do we decide what bucket it should go into.
+In this case, time-till-we-start-work offers some guidance on which bucket to put a bug in.